ivogeorg/intro-cs-problems/README.md

         }
     }
     ```
-    * Given the output of a the application of a filter to an image, provide the implementation of `print`'
+    * Given the output of a the application of a filter to an image, provide the implementation of `print`
+    * Vary the input and the size of the filter to achieve interesting and/or edge cases
     * Given the implementation of `max`, and possibly partial implementation of `avg`, and possibly the desired output of `main`, provide the full implementation of `avg`.
 For example:
     ```java
     package edu.msud.cs.cs1.matrix;